trdougherty/literary_analysis/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Facebook AI Research for BART model
+- [Facebook AI Research](https://ai.facebook.com/) for the BART model
-- Moritz Laurer for DeBERTa-v3-base-mnli-fever-anli model
+- [Moritz Laurer](https://huggingface.co/MoritzLaurer) for the DeBERTa-v3-base-mnli-fever-anli model
-- Project Gutenberg for providing a vast collection of books
+- [Project Gutenberg](https://www.gutenberg.org/) for providing a vast collection of books

 ---